esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * `Type` is one of the types listed above
 * `Host` can be set to:
-    * `global` - meaning the pool will started once despited the XMPP hosts served by MongooseIM
+    * `global` - meaning the pool will started once no matter how many XMPP hosts served by MongooseIM
     * `host` - the pool will be started for all the XMPP hosts served by MongooseIM
     * a binary representing a specific XMPP host like `<<"domain1.chat.im">>`
 * `Tag` is a name to distinguish pools with the same `Type` and `Host` parameter.
 * `PoolOptions` is a list of `{key, value}` pairs as defined in [worker_pool doc](https://github.com/inaka/worker_pool#choosing-a-strategy) with the following exception:
-    * `strategy` - specifies worker selection strategy for the given pool, default is `best_worker`, more details on this can be found in [Choosing strategy in worker_pool doc](https://github.com/inaka/worker_pool#choosing-a-strategy)
+    * `strategy` - specifies the worker selection strategy for the given pool, default is `best_worker`, more details on this can be found in [Choosing strategy in worker_pool doc](https://github.com/inaka/worker_pool#choosing-a-strategy)
     * `call_timeout` - specifies the timeout for a call operation to the pool
-* `ConnectionOptions` - list options passed to the `start` function of the pool type
+* `ConnectionOptions` - options list passed to the `start` function of the pool type

 ### Examples